axonops/documentation/docs/installation/dse-agent/install.md

-# axon-java-agent for DSE installation (CentOS / RedHat)
+# axon-java-agent for DSE installation

 This agent will enable metrics collection from DSE and enable adaptive repairs and backups.